pabloi/matlab-linsys/README.md

 PRIORITY:
 - Figure out why EM algorithm does not seem to converge for problems where dim(output)<dim(state)
 - Test alternative canonizations: orthomax, varimax, promax, eyeQ (need to implement the last one)
-- Change termination criterion for EM: use logL per free parameter instead of current (logL per dimension of output).
-Requires doing parameter counting inside EM, dependent on fixed parameters that may have been set.
 - Consider alternative initializations of Q,R, or at least mechanisms to escape from local maxima: if either of these matrices are too small with respect to the other, algorithm may get stuck.
 For example, if Q is small, state uncertainty will be small, and smoothing will have little/no effect when updating states.
 Consequently, Q will be re-evaluated to a small value in estimateParams, never escaping.
 Analogous with small R.
 Non-priority:
 - Allow for partially unknown (diffuse) initial conditions (Follow Durbin and Koopman book, Chapter 5.) -> Is this not equivalent to the information filter currently used?